 Many Americans are breathing a sigh of relief as they finally managed to file their income-tax returns.
 No need to worry about taxes again for another year, right?

 Photo cutline -- Athletes Recognized -- Camden High athletes recognized for their performances were Jeff Gainey, Steve Abbot, Carol Mathis, Scott Sanders, Layne Vinson, Steve Edwards, Al Amith, Donna Robinson, Ricky Nelson, Larry Taylor, Patti Gadecki, Clarence Watkins, Patrick McMorris, and Sammy Stuckey.
 The awards, as well as recognition of the members of all CHS teams, were given at the annual Bulldog Club banquet Thursday night at Pine Tree Hill School.

 WASHINGTON -- All it takes is one little twit.
 Or a tweet, as the case may be -- not that the two are mutually exclusive.

 Real estate transactions

-Funeral service for Linda Joyce Horton, 64, of Camden, will be held Thursday at 11:00 a.m. at Refuge Baptist Church with burial to follow in the church cemetery.
-The Rev. Tim Broughton will officiate.
-The family will receive friends Wednesday at 5-7 p.m. at Powers Funeral Home, Lugoff.
-Memorials may be made to the American Cancer Society.
+Funeral Services for James Albert Register, 79, will be held Thursday at 2:00 p.m. at The Church of Jesus Christ of Latter Day Saints, Elgin Ward, with burial to follow in Greenhaven Memorial Gardens.
+The family will receive friends Wednesday 6-8 p.m. at Powers Funeral Home, Lugoff.

 The ABLE Club of S.C., the official athletic booster club of Lugoff-Elgin High School, is kicking off its membership campaign for the 2014-15 athletic seasons at the school.